 - Gift cards

-If you've ever received an offer to get a free bottle of the next thing for a review, they are violating the Amazon TOS.
+If you have ever received an offer to get a free bottle of the next thing for a review, it is a violation of Amazon's insert card policy.

 You Cannot Suggest Moving Business From Amazon

 It might be tempting for you to take a customer's business to another eCommerce platform via your Amazon product insert.
 However, Amazon sees it as a big no-no; this is the type of violation that will get your account suspended.
 Directing them to a store on any other platform is against Amazon's insert card policy.